 Having a high-quality intro will make the difference between viewers staying to watch or leaving your channel.
 You need to offer them something memorable to introduce your content and short enough so they will not get bored and leave.

-It's important to keep tabs on the style of your intro logo, originality, resolution, duration, and frames per second.
+It's important to keep tabs on the style of your YouTube Intro, originality, resolution, duration, and frames per second.
 Also, having the whole process done online will significantly save you time.

 Make sure that the results you'll get are of the highest standards and don’t compromise.

-Don’t let your videos and film productions look like a book without a cover – add a professional looking video intro!
+Don’t let your videos and film productions look like a book without a cover – add a professional looking YouTube intro!